 What has the United States done to restrict foreign narcotics?

-Over the past decade, the United States has provided Mexico with nearly $3 billion in counternarcotics aid, including for police and judicial reforms, in a program known as the Merida Initiative.
+Over the past decade, the United States has provided Mexico with roughly $3 billion in counternarcotics aid, including for police and judicial reforms, in a program known as the Merida Initiative [PDF].
 The initiative, which U.S. officials say led to the capture of some top cartel leaders, including Joaquin “El Chapo” Guzman, has continued under the administration of President Donald J. Trump, though funding has declined in recent years.
-Through a similar partnership with Colombia, the United States has provided almost $10 billion since 2000; it effectively drew to a close following the end to civil conflict there in 2016.
+Through a similar partnership with Colombia, the United States has provided almost $10 billion since 2000; that program effectively drew to a close following the end to the civil conflict there in 2016.

 The DEA, the leading U.S. agency involved in counternarcotics, has also coordinated efforts with China, which has designated more than one hundred synthetic drugs as controlled substances.
-Beijing banned production of four fentanyl variations in 2017, although some analysts fear these moves will only spur clandestine labs to create new alternatives.
+China banned production of four fentanyl variations in 2017, although some analysts fear these moves will only spur clandestine labs to create new alternatives.
+In a 2018 meeting with President Trump, Chinese President Xi Jinping pledged to restrict all fentanyl-like substances, a move Trump hailed as a “game changer,” though large amounts of fentanyl are still coming into the United States from China.

 Recent U.S. administrations have also increased the number of border patrol agents to approximately twenty thousand.
-Heroin seizures and trafficking arrests more than doubled [PDF] between 2010 and 2015, mostly near the southwestern border.
+Heroin seizures and trafficking arrests more than doubled [PDF] between 2007 and 2017, many near the southwestern border.

 In his first weeks in office, President Trump issued executive orders directing the construction of a southern border wall and additional increases to the number of border patrol agents.
 Some analysts say a wall would do little to curb drug flows, however, as most illicit drugs are smuggled through ports of entry.